1. Select a menu path of Maintenance Ø Stock Type. The following window will be displayed:

 7. In the Description field, specify a description for the Stock Type.
 Press Tab.

-8.
+8. Select

 arrow.
 Press Tab.

-9.
+9. Select

-Select a value from the Recoup From pick list.
+a value from the Recoup From pick list.
 Press Tab.

-This function
+This function allows you

-value.
-The multi cost of sales rules take this a step further.
-The process at
+cost of sales rules take this a step further.
+The process at the point of sale

-the point of sale works as follows:
+works as follows:

 •The matrix is scanned and the value of each Recoup from Cost Centre is worked out as a percentage of ALL expenses for the stage the lot is in.
 For instance if you had $500,000 of costs and you have three Recoup From Cost Centres defined such as A, B & C and these in turn had values of $250,000, $100,000 and $150,000 each would respectively represent 50%, 20% and 30% of the total expenses written to this stage.